TSKhumalo/TSKhumalo/README.md

 - 👋 Hi, I’m @TSKhumalo
-- 👀 I’m interested in swimming and coding.
+- 👀 I’m interested in traveling.
 - 🌱 I’m currently learning learning how to code!
 - 📫 How to reach me... uhm you can't :)